-The interdisciplinary team or cadre is our team of Warrior Transition Unit (WTU) clinical and non-clinical leaders/supporters that work cohesively to help wounded, ill and injured Soldiers focus on their recovery, rehabilitation, and reintegration.
-Cadre members provide support and guidance to Soldiers and their Families in developing the Soldier’s Comprehensive Transition Plan (CTP) and play a positive and active role throughout the Soldier’s transition plan.
-The needs of each Soldier drive the makeup of his/her cadre, which includes, but is not limited to the following:
+The interdisciplinary team of Cadre is our team of clinical and non-clinical leaders and supporters within the Warrior Transition Unit (WTU) that work cohesively to help wounded, ill and injured Soldiers focus on their recovery, rehabilitation and reintegration.
+Cadre members provide support and guidance to Soldiers and their Families in developing the Soldier’s Comprehensive Transition Plan (CTP) and play a positive and active role throughout the Soldier’s transition.
+The needs of each Soldier drive the makeup of his/her Cadre, which includes, but is not limited to the following:

 The squad leader or platoon sergeant serves as the first line supervisor to the Soldier and the link to Command.
 The SL/PSG is responsible for facilitating the resolution of administrative issues and helps guide the Soldier through the WTU process, while enforcing military standards.
+Download the Squad Leader fact sheet for more information.
 Specific responsibilities include:

 The primary care manager evaluates the Soldier’s holistic medical requirements and plans, directs and oversees all Soldier care during his/her time in the WTU.
 The PCM’s responsibility to the Soldier continues until the Soldier exits the WTU, and includes ensuring a seamless medical handoff to the Soldier’s VA care provider or other successor primary care provider.
 Specific responsibilities include: